LeonorPDX/LeonorPDX.github.io/_posts/2020-05-18-simple_navbar_with_html_and_css.markdown

     }
 ```

 Set list style to none so you don't have any bullets.
-For the list items, we float them left so they appear in a row instead of a vertical list.
+For the list items, float them left so they appear in a row instead of a vertical list.
 We set the width to 20% because we have five items; if you wanted to have four items, for example, you could change the width for each list item to 25% (one-forth of the width).
 With floated children, the list items are pulled out of the page flow; because of this, the `<ul>` will think it has no children and collapses.
 To trick the parent element into recognizing its floated children, we declare `overflow: hidden`.
 Even if it looks OK on some browsers without declaring `overflow: hidden`, the float list can cause problems in other aspects of layout down the road.